openstf/minitouch/README.md

 # minitouch

 Minitouch provides a socket interface for triggering multitouch events and gestures on Android devices.
-On SDK 19 and lower, it can run without root if started via [ADB](http://developer.android.com/tools/help/adb.html).
+It works without root if started via [ADB](http://developer.android.com/tools/help/adb.html) on SDK 21 or lower.
+The sole exception is SDK 20 (Android Wear), which does require root.
 The lowest SDK level we test is 10 (i.e. Android 2.3.3).

+It works especially well with HTML5 multitouch events, and unlike the Android [monkey](http://developer.android.com/tools/help/monkey.html) tool, allows you to access the whole screen (including any software buttons).

 ## Building